-1)For instance, forsythia plants add color to landscapes while hydrangeas contribute ornamental flowers; however both require maintenance throughout the year if homeowners want them looking their best around each season's changeover (they often lose leaves during fall/winter months).
+1)For instance, forsythia plants add color to landscapes while hydrangeas contribute ornamental flowers; however, both require maintenance throughout the year if homeowners want them to look their best around each season's changeover (they often lose leaves during fall/winter months).
 Burning bushes provide fragrant blossoms but need constant pruning or else they can take over other flower beds due to prolific growth habits.

 Rose Of Sharon: This hardy hibiscus presents soft pink or bluish flowers and remains a darling for low-fence and hardscape accent.

 Arrowwood Viburnum: This low-height green shrub with white flowers offers a subtle contrast to rock gardens and walkways.
 These also have nice fall foliage.

 Although these uses rank among the popular ways that shrubs add value to landscapes, their flexibility opens the door for many other creative uses.
 By considering your taste in flora, landscape specifics, and the growth of shrubs, your property can enjoy the natural beauty you deserve.